maronl/credits-coins/README.md

 Plugin still Work In Progress

 ==Steps to complete version 1.0==
-- make message to buy a post customizable by the user (option or file?)
-- remove cost configuration of Credits. it should be managed by some other plugin that associate a cost to each credit and group of credits
 - review template structure to commit all the necessary staff ... composer, grunt ecc
 - fix execution of protractor adding reset of DB schema with plugin data
 - how manage a build process??